Azure managed disk types

 - Currently, Premium SSD v2 disks can only be attached to zonal VMs.

-- Currently, taking snapshots aren't supported, and you can't create a Premium SSD v2 from the snapshot of another disk type.
+- A Premium SSD v2 disk can't be created from the snapshot of a different disk type.

-- Azure Disk Encryption isn't supported for VMs with Premium SSD v2 disks.
+- Azure Disk Encryption (guest VM encryption via Bitlocker/DM-Crypt) isn't supported for VMs with Premium SSD v2 disks.
+We recommend you to use encryption at rest with platform-managed or customer-managed keys, which is supported for Premium SSD v2.

 - Currently, Premium SSD v2 disks can't be attached to VMs in Availability Sets.